Dogs think, feel & learn.

 See the connections?

-If we focus, we can understand what our dog's needs are.
+When we focus, we can understand what our dog's needs are.

 Once we understand and meet those needs, we can teach acceptable communication behaviors.